Rakusan.net home articles gallery links contact

 A set of four chuban size Mount Fuji landscape paintings on silk are called here Landscapes: Fujisan (LF).
 None of the paintings have signatures or seals.

-Although the painting technique is Rakusan's own and is contemporary, the LF paintings are of traditional views of Mount Fuji, and the people and conveyances shown are those of an earlier time.
+Although the modern painting technique is Rakusan's own, the LF paintings are of traditional views of Mount Fuji, and the people and conveyances shown are those of an earlier time.
 It is possible that Rakusan took inspiration from designs by earlier artists, but no immediate models have been located.
 The LF set of paintings is unusual since these are four of only five landscape locations outside of the immediate Kyoto area.
 No record of Rakusan's plans for prints from these paintings have survived.

 [Section currently under construction.
 Subpages for items marked with [*] not yet available.]